 Following the hot summer of 2003, the FOPH and FOEN compiled information material.
 This information creates awareness of the dangers associated with heatwaves and gives people tips on how to protect themselves during one.
 The material, which is intended both for professionals and for members of the public, was updated in 2016.
 Flyers and posters can be ordered free of charge (in German, French and Italian) from the www.hitzewelle.ch website.

-Toolbox of measures for the authorities
+Toolbox of measures for professionals and authorities

 Cantonal measures can help reduce heat-related mortality: